 Later, at some point close to the summit I passed a group of roped climbers.
 One of them told me: “I do not remember you from the hut last night.”

 I said I was not there and that I was coming from the valley.
 Then he replied:

 “Everybody comes from the valley, but where did you sleep?”

-I replied I did not, and this made him laughing.
+I replied I did not, and this made him laugh.
 He said to his friend:

-This route is perfect for a solo climbing and for me only the final summit ridge looked a bit scary.
+This route is perfect for a solo climbing and for me only the final summit ridge looked a bit scary as I was sleepy and a bit dizzy.
 I used crampons on the upper part close to the summit.
 It was tempting to traverse the mountains and to descend along the ‘normal’ northwest route towards Hoohsaas, but being alone I decided to get back the same way.
 The north side route goes over numerous crevasses.

 A few useful tips for those who would climb directly from the valley.
 At night it may be complicated to find the starting point in Saas Almagel.
 Try first to locate the church, when you pass it, behind there is a sign and you should take direction left following so-called Almagel rundweg, along a tiny water stream.
 After that just follow the signs.

 Also take care above the Almageller Alp hotel, some 40 minutes after you pass it, at around 2400 m the route splits, so take the left one.
 I missed it and continued in the wrong direction.

 Once you are at Zwischbergenpass it is best to switch to the ridge immediately.
 At this point, the southeast face looks so smooth and inviting and this attracted me to climb it up, but there may be falling stones if it is a busy day with many people on the ridge which will be above you.
 In fact the higher you go along the south face slope the more complicated it becomes to switch to the ridge, and this is the only option in any case.